JohnArmstrong117/CPTS-437FinalProject/README.md

 ## Stock Market Analysis Using Machine Learning

-- To install dependencies, run 'pip install requirements.txt'.
+- To install dependencies, run `pip install requirements.txt`.
-- To run project, navigate to root directory and run 'python StockPrediction.py'.
+- To run project, navigate to root directory and run the command: `python StockPrediction.py`.